revolunet/revolunet.github.io/source/_posts/2013-09-30-extending-topcoat-css-framework.markdown

  - Each component (button, list, checkbox...) has its own folder in the `node_modules` subfolder (so each one has its own npm repo).
 Each one also has its own gruntfile in case you want to build its css separately.
  - Most of components have a `topcoat-[COMPONENT]-base` folder with just enough CSS to completely reset the styling of the element, so other components can override it entirely.
 For example the default button hasn't any default border or background and looks like a simple text block;
- - The `topcoat-theme` folder defines the 4 builtin topcoat themes which are just a combination of variables that defines some variations of the components.
+ - The `topcoat-theme` folder defines the 4 builtin Topcoat themes which are just a combination of variables that defines some variations of the components.
  - The main Gruntfile list the available themes and associated widgets using pattern globbing and this is from where the final CSS are built, including the given widgets.

 ## Adding a custom theme